hutongyan/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Deleting a person also automatically returns all books they have currently borrowed.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.